David Cameron meets King of Bahrain

 It followed international condemnation of the Bahrain government's response to the Arab Spring demonstrations in 2011.
 At least 40 people died in the unrest.

-An independent commission found that Bahraini police had used excessive force against anti-government protesters.'Crystal clear'
+An independent commission found that Bahraini police had used excessive force against anti-government protesters.

 The Bahraini government pledged reform and King Hamad sought UK advice on changes to the police and judiciary.

 However, since then Human Rights Watch has accused Bahrain's police of continuing to beat and torture detainees, including minors.

 Amnesty International said reforms in recent months had been a "facade" and called on David Cameron "to make it crystal clear that the UK will not stand idly by while Bahrain proceeds to lock up its dissidents".